-- Glen Arbor Township Hall Gymnasium: Contains event and center stage, indoor basketball court, and restroom facilities. - Glen Arbor Township Park: Contains a basketball court, four tennis courts, and a children's play area with a variety of playground equipment.
+- Glen Arbor Township Hall Gymnasium: Contains event and center stage, indoor basketball court, and restroom facilities. - Glen Arbor Township Park: Contains basketball courts, four tennis courts, pickle ball courts, a children's play area with a variety of playground equipment, adult exercise equipment, and restroom facilities.
 The Township is seeking to enhance and improve this park. - Glen Arbor Boat Ramp: Boat launch located on Lake Michigan. - Beach Facilities: Beaches are located on both Lake Michigan and Glen Lake and provide limited parking.
 The National Lakeshore includes beach facilities with adequate parking. - Crystal River Canoe Access: A narrow strip of land from the road to the water, accessed off Fisher Road near County Road 675 at the Crystal River dam.
-Two privately owned canoe outfitters rent canoes, kayaks, and bicycles. - Little Glen Lake Access at The Narrows: Small beach with large amounts of poison ivy.
-This is a narrow strip of land from the road to the water. - Miller Hill Lookout Park: A small, undeveloped park at the slope of Miller Hill and the power lines. - Sleeping Bear Dunes National Lakeshore: 26 square miles of National Park containing a campground, numerous historic buildings, a maritime museum, a dune climb and scenic drive, cross-country and snowshoe trails, canoeing and fishing opportunities, and a visitor's center.
+Privately owned canoe outfitters rent canoes, kayaks, and bicycles. - Little Glen Lake Access at The Narrows: Small beach with large amounts of poison ivy.
+This is a narrow strip of land from the road to the water. - Miller Hill Lookout Park: A small, undeveloped park at the slope of Miller Hill and the power lines. - Sleeping Bear Dunes National Lakeshore: 26 square miles of National Park containing a campground, numerous historic buildings, a maritime museum, a dune climb and scenic drive, cross-country and snowshoe trails, canoeing and fishing opportunities, the Heritage bicycle and hiking trail, and a visitor's center.